CTPSSTAFF/getting-started-with-plotly/GETTING_STARTED.md

 to have it installed.

 ### A text editor
-In order to create data visualization with plotly, ou'll need a way to edit (create and modify) __text__ files.
+In order to create data visualization with plotly, you'll need a way to edit (create and modify) __text__ files.
 Such a tool is called a __text editor__.
 Text files _can_ be edited with Window's built-in _Notepad_ utility.
 But because _Notepad_ has _very_ limited functionality, using it to do anything beyond the most elementary editing quickly becomes frustrating.